HannaFox/HannaFox/README.md

 <br>

 - ✨ currently working on documenting and sharing my projects on GitHub and Tableau Public
-- 🔭 also looking for a new fun dataset to explore and analyze
+- 🔭 also looking for new fun datasets to explore and analyze
 - 💻 and I want to build something with Python again ##